lymingtonprecision/route-ccrs/README.md

     grant execute on ifsapp.inventory_part_status_par_api to routeccr;
     grant execute on ifsapp.site_api to routeccr;
     grant execute on ifsapp.work_time_calendar_api to routeccr;

-As the user will be creating tables they will also need a suitable quota on the tablespace (use `alter user <username> quota unlimited on
-<tablespace>;` in a pinch.)

 ## License